 The audit of less complex entities

-The likely effective date is 24 months after the final approval so the current proposal is that the ISA for LCE should be effective for audits of financial statements for periods beginning on or after December 15, 2025, (i.e. 2026 calendar year audits) with early adoption being permitted and encouraged.
+Where it is adopted or permitted the standard is effective for audits of financial statements for periods beginning on or after December 15, 2025, (i.e. 2026 calendar year audits) with early adoption being permitted and encouraged.

-Chartered Accountants Ireland welcomes the opportunity to consider the proposed International Standard on Auditing of Financial Statements of Less Complex Entities issued by the International Auditing and Assurance Standards Board (IAASB).
-The consultation is open until 31 January 2022.
+The consultation on the proposed International Standard on Auditing of Financial Statements of Less Complex Entities closed on 31 January 2022.

 The size and nature of the Irish economy means that we have a wide mix of businesses and, in common with the rest of Europe the threshold for a statutory requirement for audit has grown over recent years.
 However the audit threshold in Ireland remains at a significantly higher level than many other European countries resulting in many relatively small businesses still coming into the audit net.

-With this background we welcome the opportunity to review, discuss and debate the development of a standard that aims to serve entities outside large complex multinationals.
+With this background we welcomed the opportunity to review, discuss and debate the development of a standard that aims to serve entities outside large complex multinationals.

 We are supportive of the aims of IFAC and the globalisation of standards which we believe have successfully raised standards internationally.
 Piecemeal developments across the world in our view serve no purpose so we welcome the IAASB initiative to produce a standard which can be adopted across the globe.

-A working party from the Institute's Audit and Assurance Technical Committee will be reviewing the draft standard and application material in detail over the coming months.
-We welcome comments from members interested in the project.
-Please send any comments to us via email.
+A working party from the Institute's Audit and Assurance Technical Committee reviewed the draft standard and application material in detail and submitted a response to the IAASB consultation.

 Background to the proposed standard: